 These evaluations are confidential – a minimum of three forms must be submitted before a report can be compiled to maintain anonymity.

 Availability: A new form is sent to the resident every 7 days to be completed as necessary

 Deadlines: Within 7 days of picking the preceptor to assess

-These evaluations are confidential – the data is collected, compiled and analyzed by an Evaluation Coordinator in Faculty Affairs, who then creates a report for the individual faculty member (a minimum of 3 completed assessments must be received before a report can be generated to maintain anonymity).
+These evaluations are confidential – the data is collected, compiled and analyzed by an Evaluation Coordinator in Faculty Affairs.
+To maintain anonymity, a minimum of 3 completed assessments must be received before a report can be generated for an individual faculty member.

-Purpose: Evaluate the performance of the presenter AND evaluate the content of the session
+Purpose: Evaluate the performance of the presenter and/or evaluate the content of the session

 Availability: Released on the day of the session